 Learn what your organization can do to act on the findings of Project Inclusion, a human rights approach to HIV, HCV and overdose prevention in BC.
 Pivot traveled to communities in BC to speak with people coping with poverty, homelessness, and substance use about how programs and policies affect their health.
-Pivot’s Darcie Bennett will… Read more »
+Pivot’s Darcie Bennett shares… Read more »

 The Positive Leadership Development Institute (PLDI) has offered leadership programming to people living with HIV in BC since 2009.
 To evaluate the program’s effect, we used a participatory evaluation process, where peers themselves plan, develop and implement the evaluation.
 This is a new approach in our community, that was very rewarding and one that should be… Read more »